gupy-io/searchops/docs/RTR/README.md

 State 5: <AtomicAliasSwap line 96, col 20 to line 102, col 58 of module zdr1>
 ```

-When a document is created, it might be written to the old index after the
+When a new document is created, it might be written to the old index after the
-reindex copies it to the new index but before the write alias is swapped.
-This
+reindex copies existing documents to the new index but before the write alias is
-indeed leads to data loss.
+swapped.
+This indeed leads to data loss because the new document lives only in
+the old index and the whole index is later deleted.

 ## Proposal